Manage resource groups

 In the left Navigator pane of the VMware vSphere web client, click Resource Groups, then right-click a resource group and click Suspend (or click Resume).

-In the confirmation box, click Yes to confirm.
+In the confirmation box, click OK to confirm.

 On the Resource Groups page, the job status for the suspended resource is